JozumBjada/KetsBras/README.md

 # KetsBras
-Unfinished package of functions for quantum objects manipulation
+Unfinished package of functions for quantum object manipulation